-Customers in the United States and Canada can use a Dymax Equipment Try-and-Buy Program to evaluate lamps at a very low cost.
+Customers can use a Dymax Try-and-Buy Program to evaluate lamps at a very low cost.
 The highlights of the program are:

-- Four week free rental - Up to eight additional weeks rental at a rate of 6% of the cost per week - · Rental fees are deducted from the cost at purchase - Customer pays shipping - Customer completes Rental Agreement - Dymax requires a purchase order for the equipment in case it is not returned or is damaged
+- · Rental fees are deducted from the cost at purchase - Customer pays shipping - · Customer completes Rental Agreement - Dymax requires a purchase order for the equipment in case it is not returned or is damaged

 Contact Dymax Customer Service to initiate the Dymax Try-and-Buy Program.
-Equipment rental programs are also available in other locations.